-Picture fills can look great and distracting at the same time -- it all depends upon the type of picture you use for the fill -- and also what you fill with a picture.
+Picture fills can look great and distracting at the same time.
+It all depends upon the type of picture you use for the fill.
 If you end up using a picture as a fill for your chart's Plot Area, then you must put in plenty of thought before you decide to do so.
-Why?
-Because you don't want to crowd your chart -- and so while you can use a picture, it's best to use one that's muted and does not attract too much attention.
+This is because you don't want to crowd your chart.
+So, while you can use a picture, it's best to use one that's muted or understated, and does not attract too much attention.

 Figure 1: Format Plot Area option

 - Doing so summons the Format Plot Area dialog box, as shown in Figure 2.
 Make sure that the Fill option is selected within the sidebar (highlighted in red within Figure 2).
 Then select the Picture or Texture tab (highlighted in blue within Figure 2).
 Within this tab, click the Choose Picture button, highlighted in green within Figure 2.

 Figure 2: Picture or Texture tab within the Format Plot Area dialog box